itzmesrv/SSSIHL-MDSC/README.md

-This repository contains all my codes done during my Masters of Data Science at SSSIHL.<br>
+This repository contains all my codes done during my Post Graduation at SSSIHL.<br>
 Thank you!